johsteffens/tbman/README.md

 <a name="anchor_quick_evaluation"></a>
 **Quick evaluation**:

-`eval.c` is an evaluation program simulating realistic conditions for memory management.
+`eval.c` is an evaluation program simulating realistic runtime conditions for a memory manager.
 It verifies correct functionality and assesses the processing speed.
 It compares the performance of stdlib functions with tbman functions.
 You can quickly run it yourself:
    * Download this project.
    * (Linux) In folder with source files, run: `gcc -std=c11 -O3 btree.c tbman.c eval.c -lm -lpthread; ./a.out`